 BioInnovation Institute (BII) promotes collaborative, interdisciplinary, research-based innovation within the Life Sciences, and helps build viable start-up companies with the necessary skills to ensure such innovations become widely available for the benefit of human welfare and society.

-The objective of the grant is to stimulate projects with a clear commercial focus of translating new discoveries into solutions available to the society.
+The BII Proof of Concept (PoC) Program allows the establishment of preliminary proof of concept of ideas/technologies in early-stage Life Science research projects in Denmark.
+The objective of the grant is to stimulate projects with a clear commercial focus to translate new discoveries into solutions that benefit human welfare and society.

-- The applicants can be faculty members, researchers or employees based at universities, hospitals or other research Institutes in Denmark.
-Associated with the application, a housing agreement throughout the grant period must be submitted from the host institution.
+- The applicants can be faculty members, researchers or employees based at universities, hospitals or other research institutes in Denmark.
+Associated with the application a housing agreement covering the grant period must be submitted from the host institution.

 The PoC grant is limited to cover expenses for activities such as:

-- Salary for staff
+- Salary for staff (not for applicant)

-- Development of MVP, prototypes
+- Development and test of MVP or prototypes

 Funding cannot be used for:

-- Personal (applicant) salary
+- Applicant’s own salary

 - Conferences and travel

-The application should be completed and submitted using the electronic application system, which can be accessed from this link:
+The application should be completed and submitted using the electronic application system, which can be accessed from this link: https://norma.novonordiskfonden.dk

-• Overview of research team
+• Overview of research team and its competencies

-• Project plan, including an overview of scientific and commercial milestones (as applicable)
+• Project plan, including an overview of scientific and commercial (as applicable) milestones

 In addition to the application, we ask for a budget submission in the system.

-The BioInnovation Institute’s PoC selection committee will evaluate the applications and base their assessment and recommendation on the following criteria.
+The BioInnovation Institute’s PoC selection committee will evaluate the applications and base their assessment and recommendation on the following criteria: